Using Prettier with Twig in VS Code

 If you run into parser errors, you may find it's because the plugin doesn't support inline{% if %} statements within HTML tags.
 To get around this, you'll need to use the ternary conditional syntax within html tags.
 See this GitHub issue for more info.

 There are still some things that don't get formatted correctly with this setup.
 Notably, using things like Craft's JavaScript tag in twig files using {% js %} will format the JavaScript incorrectly and probably break it (especially if there are comments in it).
-The Melody plugin comes with a useful feature for dealing with this; and lets you wrap any code you don't want to format with two comments:
+The Prettier Plugin for Twig comes with a useful feature for dealing with this; and lets you wrap any code you don't want to format with two comments:

 {# prettier-ignore-start #} and {# prettier-ignore-end #}